 You get more value from your data with geospatial analysis.
 When you use AutoCAD Map 3D, it has the most well-known tools.

 For example, buffers set a distance around a feature.
 If you want to know how many houses are within a 100-meter buffet distance of a pipeline, run a buffer.

 If you want to identify pipeline material, you can run a query in your dataset.
 These are examples of how you can get the best of both worlds from GIS and CAD.

 Although you get a solid set of tools, by no means is it an exhaustive list.
 Here are examples of the tools available:

 Editing and Georeferencing

-The editing tools allow you to create points, lines and polygons using the traditional AutoCAD tools.
-For example, you can create arcs, lines and shapes.
-In AutoCAD 3D Map, the editing tools is a highlight for this software.
+The editing tools allow you to create points, lines, and polygons using traditional AutoCAD tools.
+For example, you can create arcs, lines, and shapes.
+In AutoCAD 3D Map, the editing tools are a highlight of this software.

 Other features include:

 - Autodesk Connector for ArcGIS allows you to directly connect to ArcGIS Online